-Assets of funded plans are segregated and managed separately from the assets of CNP Assurances and its subsidiaries, and any funding surplus or deficit is recognised in the balance sheet.
+Assets of funded plans are segregated and managed separately from the Group's assets, and any funding surplus or deficit is recognised in the balance sheet.

 Liabilities under unfunded plans are recognised in the balance sheet.

 Actuarial gains and losses on defined benefit plans are recognised immediately in other comprehensive income.
 Actuarial gains and losses on other long-term benefits are recognised directly in profit or loss.